 The riding pathway will help you build your confidence, with modules including riding horses on the flat and riding over fences, giving you a comprehensive experience.
 While at the yard, you’ll learn the practical skills needed for daily work in a variety of equine roles, including tacking, equipment, feeding, behaviour and grooming.

 Your practical learning will be underpinned by detailed knowledge of anatomy, physiology and nutrition, giving you the key to take your studies further.
 You will gain knowledge and understanding on health, welfare, behaviour, nutrition, rehabilitation, fitness and Business studies, which will enable you to identify your niche within the industry.

 Study, Assessment and Qualifications

-City & Guilds Level 3 Advanced Technical Extended Diploma in Horse Management (1080).
+The final qualification will be a City & Guilds Level 3 Advanced Technical Extended Diploma in Horse Management.